-Damage to the pipe due to Contractor's operations shall be repaired or replaced at the Contractor's expense.
+Pipe damaged due to Contractor's operations shall be repaired or replaced at the Contractor's expense.

 510.07 Structural plate structures will be measured by the linear foot in place.
 Length of round or elliptical structures shall be the average of measurements along the top and bottom.
 Length of structural plate arch pipe will be measured along the bottom centerline only.